argoproj/argo-events/docs/sensor-guide.md

 ## Terminology

-  * ### What is a event dependency?
+  * ### What is an event dependency?
     A dependency is an event the sensor is waiting to happen.
 It is defined as "gateway-name:event-source-name".

   * ### What is a dependency group?
-    A dependency group is basically a group of dependencies.
+    A dependency group is basically a group of event dependencies.

   * ### What is a circuit?
     Circuit is any arbitrary boolean logic that can be applied on dependency groups.